hyprwm/Hypr/.github/ISSUE_TEMPLATE/report-a-bug.md

 **Log:**
 Please attach a log. (paste it into pastebin and paste here the url) The log can be found in a temp file located in /tmp/hypr/hypr.log.

+**Coredump:**
+If Hypr crashed, please attach a coredump. (paste into pastebind and paste here the url)

+How to?

+Systemd instructions:
+`coredumpctl`
+find the last ocurrence of Hypr and note the PID.
+`coredumpctl info <PID>`
+will print the coredump.
+`coredumpctl info <PID> | xclip -sel clip` will copy it to the clipboard.